 The Social and Economic Vulnerabilities Initiative (SEVI) is a collaboration between experts from diverse disciplines examining the issues of homelessness and housing in the San Diego region.
 Together, we research obstacles and solutions to provide answers for policy makers.
 SEVI brings together community leaders, policy makers, researchers, and students to investigate, propose, and create new innovative solutions to support affordable housing and reduce homelessness.

 SEVI Fellows Dr. Megan Welsh Carroll and Dr. Shawn Flanigan presented their article entitled "Black Lives Experiencing Homelessness Matter: A Critical Conceptual Framework for Understanding How Policing Drives System Avoidance among Vulnerable Populations," coauthored with SDSU School of Public Affairs master's student Nicolas Gutierrez III, to the San Diego City Council on March 14, 2023.
 Their research found that as individuals gain an awareness of race-based and poverty-based profiling and treatment by police, they often engage in police avoidance.
 Since police officers in San Diego often serve as “frontline responders to crises of homelessness,” this translated to service avoidance—reinforcing stereotypes of unhoused individuals as a “service-resistant.”
-Their presentation (slides), which engaged SD City Council and community members alike, was covered by the Voice of San Diego, CBS 8, and NBC 7.
+Their presentation (slides), which engaged SD City Council and community members alike, was covered by the Voice of San Diego, CBS 8, NBC 7, and inewsource.

 SEVI Fellow Dr. Lianne Urada was featured in a San Diego Union-Tribune article and the U-T's San Diego News Fix podcast discussing how libraries can address homelessness in their cities.
 Her research found the vast majority of San Diego library patrons and staff members supported an on-site social worker who could help with housing services, substance use treatments and other issues such as food insecurity, human trafficking and sexual exploitation.